marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/07-asset-enabling-custom-entities/03-adding-asset-features-to-your-user-interface.markdown

 Here, you're using Liferay and AUI JSP tags to add tags, categories, and related assets to the form for adding or updating a guestbook.
-First, you add the `<liferay-ui:asset-categories-error />` and `<liferay-ui:asset-categories-error />` tags to the form.
+First, you add the `<liferay-ui:asset-categories-error />` and ` <liferay-ui:asset-tags-error />` tags to the form.
 These tags are responsible for displaying custom error messages that appear if an error occurs with the categories or tags that are submitted on the form.
 Next comes a `<liferay-ui:panel>` tag with several attributes set.
 The `<liferay-ui:panel>` tag generates a collapsible section